elysiajs/documentation/docs/patterns/mvc.md

 # MVC Pattern

-Elysia is pattern agnostic framework, we the decision up to you and your team for coding patterns to use.
+Elysia is a pattern-agnostic framework, leaving the decision of which coding patterns to use up to you and your team.

 However, we found that several people are using the MVC pattern [(Model-View-Controller)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) on Elysia, and found it's hard to decouple and handling with types.